Oxygen in Delhi: A personal story

 In the evening, a friend gave us a lead: we could try and take my uncle to the emergency ward of a non-profit hospital.
 We rushed.

 Entering the emergency ward, double masked, I saw the familiar chaos of an Indian hospital was even more heightened and manic.
 A nurse checked my uncle’s vitals, then a doctor came to examine him, both in their PPE kits.
-“He needs to be admitted to an ICU,” the doctor said, without explaining why.
+“He needs to be shifted to an ICU,” the doctor said, without explaining why.
 “We don’t have the space, take him elsewhere.”

 My heart sank.
 It had been hard enough to find a hospital bed.
 Where on earth would we get an ICU bed?